swares/convert-png2-html-const/README.md

 # convert-png2-html-const
 Convert PNG Icon files to Embedded HTML Image C++ const char

-    Want to use images on the web pages your microcontroler uses but don't have a sdcard attached?
+    Want to use images on the web pages your microcontroler produces but don't have a sdcard attached?

     Don't want to hastle with manual conversion!
 Then this script is for you!